 It is very easy to prepare at home!
 In fact, all you need is the Kefir grains, your milk base and some containers and utensils to use.
 Enjoy this video below and learn how to make your own Kefir anytime you want (6.10 min long).

-Kimchi can be eaten alone or it can be added to the main dishes with rice and soup.
+Kimchi can be eaten alone or added to the main dishes with rice and soup.
 Koreans even mix this to their noodles for added flavor.

 How do you make Kimchi?
 Watch this video to learn how (13.07 min long).